 What is ferberizing?

 'Ferberizing' is the term used to describe implementing the Ferber method to sleep train your baby by helping them learn to sleep through the night without you constantly being with them.
+While the technique is formally called the Ferber method, you might also use people using this term as a quick shorthand when discussing how they're sleep training their little one.

 When to start the Ferber method?